 Lemonade scones – what!
 Scones made with lemonade, yes indeed.
-These scones are super simple as there is no rubbing together or flour and butter, so perfect for cooking with kids and there is no bicarb taste that you can sometimes get.
+These scones are super simple as there is no rubbing together or flour and butter, so perfect for cooking with kids and there is no need for baking powder and that bicarb taste that you can sometimes get.

 How to make scones with lemonade and Cream